codingk8/wildcircus/README.md

 Everything was brand new and thrilling.
 It was a lot of fun to do!

-I used a little help from [Canva](https://canva.com) for the images and from the [cirque du soleil](https://www.cirquedusoleil.com/) for the inspiration and the outbound links.
+I used a little help from [Canva](https://canva.com) for the images and from the [Cirque du soleil](https://www.cirquedusoleil.com/) for the inspiration and the outbound links.

 > Hosted demo website: [Wild circus](https://codingk8.github.io/wildcircus/)